-(a) During the financial year, the issued and paid-up share capital of the Company was increased from RM71,000,000 to RM81,000,000 by way of issuance of 20,000,000 new ordinary shares of RM0.50 each at a premium of RM0.60 each per new ordinary share for the purpose of acquisition of a subsidiary, Continental Resources Sdn.
+- In the previous financial year, the issued and paid-up share capital of the Company was increased from RM71,000,000 (a) to RM81,000,000 by way of issuance of 20,000,000 new ordinary shares of RM0.50 each at a premium of RMO.60 each per new ordinary share for the purpose of acquisition of a subsidiary, Continental Resources Sdn.
 Bhd..
-The effects of the acquisition are disclosed in Note 34 to the financial statements.

-(b) The owners of the parent are entitled to receive dividends as and when declared by the Company and are entitled to one (1) vote per ordinary share at meetings of the Company.
+The effects of the acquisition are disclosed in Note 33 to the financial statements. - The owners of the parent are entitled to receive dividends as and when declared by the Company and are entitled (b) to one (1) vote per ordinary share at meetings of the Company.
 All ordinary shares rank pari passu with regard to the residual assets of the Company.